R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 - To identify cases requiring clinical consultation (e.g., decisions about merging visually indistinguishable conditions, ambiguous diagnoses, or complex differential diagnoses).

-- To document all mapping decisions and maintain the master mapping spreadsheet.
+- To document all mapping decisions and maintain the master mapping table.

 - To coordinate with the dermatologist for validation of clinically complex or ambiguous mappings.